-For purposes of determining the amount of cargo transported through Virginia Port Authority-operated maritime port facilities in Virginia, one 20-foot equivalent marine container is equivalent to 16 net tons of noncontainerized cargo.
+For purposes of determining the amount of cargo transported through public or private maritime port facilities in Virginia, one 20-foot equivalent marine container is equivalent to 16 net tons of noncontainerized cargo.
 One net ton is equivalent to one short ton, or 2,200 pounds.
+Moreover, for purposes of determining the amount of cargo transported through maritime port facilities in Virginia, one 20-foot equivalent marine container is equivalent to one unit of roll-on/roll-off cargo.